FaserF/hassio-addons/switch_lan_play/README.md

 or private Server.
 This addon can be used, to stop running the lan play client on a Desktop PC/Laptop.

-This is just the Client Software and NOT the Server Sotware.
+This is just the Client Software and NOT the Server Software.
 To use a lan-play server with Homeassistant OS, please have a look at my other addon:
 <https://github.com/FaserF/hassio-addons/switch_lan_play_server>